 4.)
 Make return labels easy to print

-When you offer an online portal that makes returns easy, you save a lot of time for your customer and you.
+When you offer an online portal that makes returns easy, you save a lot of time for your customers and you.
 Let consumers view their orders and choose which products they are returning.

 From there, it must just take a click to print a return label.